alexkar7/rpi_weather_station/README.md

 This basic weather station is able to get next information:

-    - Temperature (using DHT11 sensor)
+    - Temperature (DHT11 sensor)
-    - Humidity (using DHT11)
+    - Humidity (DHT11)

-The execution of this app is done every 5 minutes via crontab.

 All the data are sent to Carriots IoT cloud platform.

 The project is structured into the next modules:

     - managers:

-        - This is the main module.
+        - Main module.
+        - The module gets data from sensors and upload it to Carriots cloud.

     - sensors:

+        - This module gets information for temperature and humidity.
+        - Supported physical sensors are:

-        -
+            - DHT11

     - carriots:

-        -
+        - Uploads information to Carriots platform.

+The execution of this app is done every 10 minutes via crontab:

+    $> crontab -l
+    # m h  dom mon dow   command
+    */10 * * * * /usr/bin/python3 $PATH_TO_SCRIPT/start.py

 # Environment variables